10 Best Sites to Buy Instagram Followers (2026)

 - Longest track record in the industry

-Media Mister has been selling followers since 2012 — which in a space where vendors flame out inside a year or two is worth something.
-We've watched dozens of services disappear mid-delivery with their customers' money; Media Mister is still processing orders from the same dashboard it had five years ago.
-That dashboard is also the catch: it looks five years old, the UX is clunky, and delivery is slow (2-5 days even on small orders).
+Media Mister has been selling followers since 2012, which in a space where vendors flame out inside a year or two is worth something.
+Plenty of services disappear mid-delivery with their customers' money; Media Mister is still running from the same dashboard it has had for years.
+That dashboard is also the catch: it looks dated, the UX is clunky, and delivery is slow (2-5 days even on small orders).

 Visit Sitefrom $2.00